On the Consistency of Ordinal Regression Methods: Introduction

 We will introduce the surrogate loss functions that we consider in Section~\ref{sec:problem_setting}.
 These will be divided between surrogates of the absolute error and surrogate of the 0-1 loss.
 We organize their study as follows:

-\begin{itemize} \item In Section \ref{sct:absolute_error_surrogates} we characterize the {\bf Fisher consistency for surrogates of the absolute error}.
-The surrogates that we consider in this section are the all threshold (AT), the cumulative link (CL) and the least absolute deviation (LAD).
+\begin{itemize} \item In Sections \ref{sct:absolute_error_surrogates} and~\ref{scs:squared_error} we characterize the {\bf Fisher consistency for surrogates of the absolute and squared error}.
+The surrogates that we consider in this section are the all threshold (AT), the cumulative link (CL), the least absolute deviation (LAD) and the least squares (LS).
 Besides Fisher consistency, a decomposability of the AT loss will allow us to provide excess risk bounds for this surrogate.

-\item In Section~\ref{scs:zero_one_surrogates} we characterize the {\bf Fisher consistency of the surrogates of the 0-1 loss}.
+\item In Section~\ref{scs:zero_one_surrogates} we characterize the {\bfseries Fisher consistency of the surrogates of the 0-1 loss}.
 For this loss, denoted immediate threshold (IT), its Fisher consistency will depend on the derivative at zero of a real-valued convex function.

-\item In Section~\ref{sct:extension_other_loss} we {\bf construct a surrogate for an arbitrary loss function} that verifies an admissibility condition.
+\item In Section~\ref{sct:extension_other_loss} we {\bfseries construct a surrogate for an arbitrary loss function} that verifies an admissibility condition.
 We name this surrogate generalized all threshold (GAT).
 This loss function generalizes the AT and IT loss functions introduced earlier.
 We will characterize the Fisher consistency of this surrogate.

-\item Turning back to one of the topics mentioned in the introduction, we discuss in Section~\ref{scs:parametric_consistency} the {\bf implications of inter-observational constraints in Fisher consistency}.
+\item Turning back to one of the topics mentioned in the introduction, we discuss in Section~\ref{scs:parametric_consistency} the {\bfseries implications of inter-observational constraints in Fisher consistency}.
 Following~\citet{shi2015hybrid}, we define a restricted notion of consistency known as $\mathcal{F}$-consistency of parametric consistency and give sufficient conditions for the \mbox{$\mathcal{F}$-consistency} of two surrogates.

-\item In Section~\ref{scs:experiments} we {\bf examine the empirical performance of a novel surrogate}.
+\item In Section~\ref{scs:experiments} we {\bfseries examine the empirical performance of a novel surrogate}.
 This novel surrogate is a particular instance of the GAT loss function introduced in Section~\ref{sct:extension_other_loss} when considering the squared error as evaluation metric.
 We compare this novel surrogate against a least squares model on 9 different datasets, where the novel surrogate outperforms the least squares estimate on 7 out of the 9 datasets.

 \end{itemize}